-This post will look at the differences between top tier, mid tier, boutique and small firms.
-The objective is to provide you with information so you can apply for a wide range of clerkship and paralegal positions.
+This post will look at the differences between top tier, mid tier, boutique and small law firms.
+The objective is to provide you with sufficient information so that you can apply for a wide range of clerkship and paralegal positions.

 Are the categories really that important?

 The legal industry can be arrogant and snobbish.
 We’ve all overheard law students talking (much louder than necessary) about how they’re only applying to top tier firms, because nowhere else is good enough.
 I sometimes wonder whether we should get rid of these categories altogether.

 However, I think it is important to lay out this information for one simple reason: different law firms will appeal to different people, and it can be really hard as a law student, with no experience or exposure to the legal industry, to understand what firms provide what legal services.

 Further, there are literally hundreds of other firms out there, and no one applies to them!
 Clerkships and law student jobs are hard to come by – don’t limit yourself by only applying to a handful of them.
 (For some inside info, take look at my post on clerkships here: Legal Clerkships: What are they, and why are they important?)

 Now, let’s get straight to it.